pantheraleo-7/ffmpeg-update/README.md

 ### Error Handling

-- Permission issues are resolved automatically with `sudo` when necessary (and, consequently, user is prompted for password at `stdin`).
+- Permission error triggers automatic escalation via `sudo` [and, consequently, prompts the user for password at `stdin`].
-- Checks for path handling are exhaustive, with appropriate messages written to `stdout` or `stderr`.
+- Path handling checks are exhaustive, with diagnostics logged to `stdout` and `stderr` as appropriate.